 Partnership Work Visas (for Partners of Student Visa holders)

-If you are the partner of a fee-paying student visa holder, you might be eligible for the grant of a Work Visa under the family-stream work (partnership) policy, if your partner holds one of the following:
+If you are the partner (or spouse) of a fee-paying student visa holder, you might be eligible for the grant of a Work Visa under the family-stream work (partnership) policy, if your partner holds one of the following:

-• A student visa to study a level 9 or 10 qualification on the NZQF
+- A student visa to study a level 9 or 10 qualification on the NZQF

-• A student visa to study a level 7 or 8 qualification on the NZQF that is specified either in the Qualifications Eligible for a Post-Study Work Visa list or the Green List (Appendix 13)
+- A student visa to study a level 7 or 8 qualification on the NZQF that is specified either in the Qualifications Eligible for a Post-Study Work Visa list or the Green List (Appendix 13)

 To be eligible for the grant of such a Work Visa, you must be living together in a genuine, stable, and credible relationship as a couple, and be able to provide substantial evidence in support of your partnership.